cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 We chose 128 threads or 4 warps because each SM has 4 resident tensor cores, a sensible choice in order to maximize MMA throughput.
 For the layout, we tile across the M-dimension, which we take a slice from the left column of Q, and move across the K dimension.
 This allows each warp to compute a full output row.
 This makes it easy and efficient to warp-synchronize the online softmax statistics, such as the max and the expsum later down the line.
 Each tile is `kNWarps` stacked on top of each other; for a 16x8x16 MMA atom, our tile shape becomes $(M, N, K) = (16\cdot\text{kNWarps}, 16, 16)$.

-> Note that $N$ is 16, not 8, because we must aggregate across adjacent N-atoms to produce one 16x16 output tile due to the 16x8 asymmetry
+> Note that $N$ is 16, not 8, because we must aggregate across adjacent N-atoms to produce one 16x16 output tile due to the 16x8 asymmetry.
+That also means our `LDSM` copy atom loads two K, V tiles per instruction.
+This works because our N-tiles are index-adjacent.

 ![(16,16) x (16,8) MMA produces an (16,8) output.
 MMA of one A tile with two adjacent B tiles + concatenation produces one (16,16) output tile.](mma_in_to_out.png)

 ### Tiled Copy A, B, and C
-This time, we need to make a different tiled copy for A, B, and C since the fragment registers are specific to each component per atom.
-The code patterns is mostly the same, with some SMEM->register specifics.

-First, we create the register fragments for each thread according to the tiled MMA:
+#### What is a Fragment?
+SMEM->register copies function on fragments.
+As mentioned earlier, a fragment is simply each thread's share of the A, B, or C matrix used in the tensor core.
+We can see which piece each thread gets from the layout in the previous section, although this picture will become more clear in your head once we begin to work with it in detail.
+Since we are tiling our Q, K, and V with these MMA atoms, each thread gets multiple fragments (see [MMA shape](#mma-shape) later) based on the number of atoms it takes to tile our SMEM.
+As a result, CuTe provides us with `partition_fragment_A/B/C()` functions to partition our SMEM depending on whether they are A, B, or C in the MMA, since each piece has a different thread layout.

+> **Note**: We explore a huge caveat with `partition_fragment()` when we discuss [the fragment shape for V](#v-fragment-shape-the-worst-line-in-the-source-code).

+CuTe treats the eventual register fragments like tensors in code, but they are not in reality.
+Registers are not memory and are not addressable--they are hardcoded pieces of hardware that the actual cores operate on.
+CuTe wraps it in the Tensor object that gives us a way to index into the register file, but you should treat these as 1-1 mappings (e.g. idx 4 -> register 42), not addressing.
+Even though they have a layout and stride like GMEM or SMEM, they are purely a code abstraction for the compiler that makes operating on them easy.

+#### Q, K SMEM->Register Tiled Copy
+The code pattern is mostly the same as our GMEM->SMEM copy, with some SMEM->register specifics.
+Mainly, the tiled copy interacts with our tiled MMA.
+So first, we have to declare our tiled MMA and the destination fragment registers:

 ```cpp
 // create tiled MMA